Brazil's Petrobras hikes gasoline and diesel prices

-SAO PAULO, July 5 (Reuters) - Brazilian energy giant Petrobras (PETR4.SA) announced on Monday that it will raise gasoline and diesel prices, the first price hike for the fuels under new Chief Executive Officer Joaquim Silva e Luna.
+SAO PAULO (Reuters) - Brazilian energy giant Petrobras announced on Monday that it will raise gasoline and diesel prices, the first price hike for the fuels under new Chief Executive Officer Joaquim Silva e Luna.

 The increase comes amid the highest consumer price inflation rate in Brazil in nearly five years, which is squeezing consumers’ spending power and forcing the central bank into an aggressive cycle of interest rate hikes.